 The Rollers Are Misaligned in the Garage Door Track

-If something has caused the rollers in your garage door track to become misaligned, your door may move slowly, become stuck, or may not move at all.
+If something has caused the rollers in your garage door track to become misaligned, your door may move slowly, become stuck, or not move at all.
 Misaligned rollers and misaligned tracks can also cause grinding or rattling sounds during door operation.

 Need a Garage Door Repair?
-Contact Door Power Today
+Contact Door Power Today!

 At Door Power, we've been servicing garage doors since 1967 for homeowners throughout the Twin Cities metro.
-Whether you need a door inspection, a garage door spring replacement, a new cable, or recalibration of your opener, our experienced team is here to serve you.
+Whether you need a door inspection, a garage door spring replacement, a new cable, or a garage door opener recalibration, our experienced team is here to serve you.